elastic/apm/specs/agents/mobile/configuration.md

 ## Mobile Configuration

-This document describes the [central configuration](../configuration.md) parameters used in mobile agents.
-These values can be set through Kibana's APM Settings.
+This document describes the configurable parameters used in mobile agents.
+The ones supported by [central configuration](../configuration.md) ones can be set through Kibana's APM Settings.

-### `enable_automatic_instrumentation` configuration
+### `recording` configuration

-Specifies if the agent should automatically trace its supported technologies.
-If set to `false`, only manually collected APM data will be sent over to the APM server.
+A boolean specifying if the agent should be recording or not.
+When recording, the agent instruments incoming HTTP requests, tracks errors and collects and sends metrics.
+When not recording, the agent works as a noop, not collecting data and not communicating with the APM sever, except for polling the central configuration endpoint.
+As this is a reversible switch, agent threads are not being killed when inactivated, but they will be mostly idle in this state, so the overhead should be negligible.

+You can use this setting to dynamically disable Elastic APM at runtime.

 |                |           |
 |----------------|-----------|